zerokaleenov/Githubproject/README.md

 # Githubproject
-- Sample Code for Github
+- Thid is a sample code for our Github project at Learn Computer Today
 - Please clone this repository to your repo and edit the html file